 Multiple aspects impact the IoT integration into consumer electronics.
 Among them are the mass penetration of the Internet, the emergence of 5G, and people and companies willing to go wireless.
 Also, quick urbanization, changes in lifestyle, increased demand for data centers, and a sharp rise in investments boost the market growth.

-Whether you’re a seasoned manufacturer, a newbie in the field, or an innovator, you’ll need third-party expertise that usually comes with ready-made solutions based on market insights.
+Whether you’re a seasoned manufacturer, a newbie in the field that produces amateur ESPHome-based projects, or an innovator, you’ll need third-party expertise that usually comes with ready-made solutions based on market insights.
 Partnering with such an IoT device development company will save time and costs, minimize risks of failure, and make everyone involved happy.